dmoore91/voting_web_service/README.md

 ### Localhost
-Go to `https://localhost:8880` to see application.
+Go to `https://localhost:8880` to see application